Most of the guitar related content you listen to and learn is played in standard tuning, which is E A D G B E.

 Alternate tunings don’t need to be complicated, some of them are actually meant to make some aspects of playing easier, such as Drop and Open tunings.

-Drop tunings are perfect for creating heavy riffs with a crunchy distortion sound, and Open tunings sound great in a bluesy contex+t, especially if you play with a slide.
+Drop tunings are perfect for creating heavy riffs with a crunchy distortion sound, and open tunings sound great in a bluesy context, especially if you play with a slide.

-When you’re changing tunings, make sure you’re aware of the strings you need to tune down, and the ones you need to tune up.
+When you’re changing tunings, make sure you’re aware of the strings you need to tune down, and the ones you need to tune-up.

-If you wish to tune an E string to D, it is much easier to just drop it a whole tone than to tighten it up and go through all of the other notes until you get to D. This would most likely break your string, and the increased tension can damage your guitar’s neck.
+Most of the time, you tune in the direction that allows you to reach the target note faster, for example if you wish to tune an E string to D, it is much easier to just drop it a whole tone than to tighten it up and go through all of the other notes until you get to D. This would most likely break your string, and the increased tension can damage your guitar’s neck.

 Standard Tuning and its Variations